 - Opera: To open a private window on Opera press Ctrl+Shift+N or choose ‘New Private Tab’ from the Tabs and Windows menu.

 - Internet Explorer: To enable Internet Explorer’s ‘InPrivate Browsing’ press Ctrl+Shift+P or select ‘InPrivate Browsing’ from the Tools menu.

 - Safari: To open a private browsing window on Safari press Command+Shift+N or select ‘New Private Window’ under the File menu.

 The limitations of private browsers

 While private browsers offer an improved level of privacy (especially if you share your computer with others) it is also not a solution for those who want to stay truly anonymous online.
-This is because private browsing mode only stops your own browser recording information about you, but doesn’t stop other computers or servers from recording your online behaviour.
+This is because private browsing mode only stops your own browser recording information about you, but doesn’t stop other computers or servers from recording your online behavior.
 This means that your ISP, employer, school or government can still track what you do online.
-If you want to stay truly private online, then you must use a VPN.
+If you want to browse privately completely, you will need a quality VPN service.

 Private Browsing with a VPN

-Unlike Private Browsers, VPNs are able to disguise your online behaviour from outside sources such as your ISP and the government.
+In this paragraph, we will try to answer why you should use a VPN service instead of Private Browsing mode.
+Unlike Private Browsers, VPNs are able to disguise your online behavior from outside sources such as your ISP and the government.
 VPN providers do this by re-routing your traffic through one of their globally located servers and swapping your local IP with one of their own in the process.
 At the same time, VPNs also use encryption to hide all of your online data meaning that nobody can trace what you are doing online.